semaphoreci/docs/docs/examples/heroku-deployment.md

 ## Heroku deployment through HTTP authentication
 [http-method]: #Heroku-deployment-through-HTTP-authentication
-In this example we're going to configure Heroku deployment using HTTP Git transport.
+In this example, we're going to configure Heroku deployment using HTTP Git transport.

 ### Create and Store API token

 The Heroku HTTP Git endpoint only accepts API-key based HTTP Basic authentication.
 For that, Heroku stores API tokens in the standard Unix file `~/.netrc` (`$HOME\_netrc` on Windows) so that other tools such as Git can access the Heroku API with little or no extra work.

-Therefore, the first step is to create the API token which Semaphore will use to access Heroku.
+Therefore, the first step is to locally create the API token which Semaphore will use to access Heroku.

-Running heroku login (or any other heroku command that requires authentication) creates or updates your `~/.netrc` file:
+Running `heroku login` (or any other heroku command that requires authentication) creates or updates your `~/.netrc` file:

 ``` bash
 $ heroku login